updated on 11 May 2021

-The serious illness of a close family member during my third year at university really impacted my studies and exam results – how can I explain this in my training contract applications?
+The illness of a close family member during my third year at university really impacted my studies and exam results – how can I explain this in my training contract applications?

-It is so important to inform employers and your university when you have genuine mitigating circumstances which have affected your academic results.
+It is important to inform employers and your university when you have genuine mitigating circumstances which have affected your academic results.
 This can be difficult - an applicant who has suffered a serious illness may, understandably, be uncomfortable about telling recruiters whom they’ve never met about something so personal.
 Meanwhile, in the cases of some law firms that use automated application screening systems, any bad grades that could be a result of extenuating circumstances may mean that a candidate’s application is screened out before it is ever read by a human being.